-In determining the "highest use of the water for all purposes" the Department has examined the importance of water for the proposed use, has considered the importance of protecting senior water rights including instream water rights on the North Umpqua River, and the importance of restoring flows to Rock Creek during months it has historically suffered from critical low flows.
-A decision to allow the proposed use is at once ancillary to and central to implementing the settlement agreement entered into by the Oregon Water Resources Department, the Oregon Department of Fish and Wildlife, and Douglas County.
+In determining the "highest use of the water for all purposes" the OWRD has examined the importance of water for the proposed use, has considered the importance of protecting senior water rights including instream water rights on the North Umpqua River, and the importance of restoring flows to Rock Creek during months it has historically suffered from critical low flows.
+A decision to allow the proposed use is at once ancillary to and central to implementing the settlement agreement entered into by ODFW, OWRD and Douglas County.
 This agreement assures that new uses will not injure senior instream water rights and assures that critical flows will be restored to Rock Creek.
 Accordingly, issuing this water right conserves the highest use of water for all purposes.